Bachelor of Science in Nursing Degree

 Enrollment in the nursing major is limited based on clinical availability and is contingent upon successful completion of pre-nursing requirements.
 Objective criteria used in determining the members of each nursing class include academic performance and results of the Kaplan Nursing Admission Test given to pre-nursing students in the spring.
 In addition, all pre-nursing students are evaluated for ability to properly convey ideas in a written format through a required essay completed on campus.
 An interview with a nursing faculty member may also be required.

-Pre-nursing preparatory courses are BY 105 Principles of Biology, BY 201 General Anatomy and Physiology, CH 107 Chemistry for the Allied Health Professional, EN 121/126 English Grammar and Composition, MA 121 College Algebra I, and NU 128 Introduction to Nursing Practice.
-Students must earn at least a “C-” in these courses to be considered for the nursing major.
+Pre-nursing preparatory courses are BY 105 Principles of Biology, BY 201 General Anatomy and Physiology, CH 107 Chemistry for the Allied-Health Professional, EN 121/126 English Grammar and Composition I/II, MA 121 College Algebra I, and NU 128 Introduction to Nursing Practice.
+To be considered for the nursing major, students must earn at least a “C-” in these courses and cannot be on Academic Warning or Probation.

 Nursing students receiving an unsatisfactory grade of “D,” “F,” or “WF” are considered to have failed the nursing course.
 A student may take a nursing course once and repeat it once for a total of two times.
 Students who fail three of the following courses will be removed from the nursing major—all clinical courses, NU 226 Pathophysiology, and all nursing courses NU 401 or higher.

 Throughout their education, nursing students take standardized tests, which are indicators of NCLEX-RN readiness.
 To help assure the student’s future NCLEX success:

 - Students who fail to achieve established scores on end-of-semester standardized tests will be given the opportunity for remediation work.